GPUOpen-Tools/gpu_performance_api/README.md

 * [Src/GPUPerfAPIDX11](Src/GPUPerfAPIDX11) -- contains the source for the DirectX11 version of GPUPerfAPI
 * [Src/GPUPerfAPIDX12](Src/GPUPerfAPIDX12) -- contains the source for the DirectX12 version of GPUPerfAPI
 * [Src/GPUPerfAPIGL](Src/GPUPerfAPIGL) -- contains the source for the OpenGL version of GPUPerfAPI
-* [Src/GPUPerfAPIROCm](Src/GPUPerfAPIROCm) -- contains the source for the ROCm/HSA version of GPUPerfAPI
 * [Src/GPUPerfAPIUnitTests](Src/GPUPerfAPIUnitTests) -- contains a small set of unit tests for GPUPerfAPI
 * [Src/GPUPerfAPIVk](Src/GPUPerfAPIVk) -- contains the source for the Vulkan version of GPUPerfAPI
 * [Src/PublicCounterCompiler](Src/PublicCounterCompiler) -- source code for a tool to generate C++ code for public counters from text files defining the counters.